-The processing fee is $15, and the card will be sent to the Bureau of Criminal Investigation & Identification for a statewide record check.
+The card will be sent to the Bureau of Criminal Investigation & Identification for a statewide record check.

 You may also go to one of the BMV Regional Service Centers to have your fingerprints scanned.
 Or, go to a private facility participating in the state WebCheck program.
 Find more information about WebCheck and statewide addresses for participating locations on the state Attorney General's website.
 The fees for this will vary according to which facility you choose.

 The BMV is interested in various aspects of your business location because the site must comply with commercial and retail regulations.
 Your proposed business site must include the following features: